mr-circuit/mr-circuit.github.io/pages/about.md

 ### I like to...

-cook🍳, listen music🎧, collect coins💰, solve Rubix cube, keep myself fit💪, and mostly work with some random new technology👨‍💻.
+cook🍳, listen music🎧, collect coins💰, travel a lot🗺️, solve Rubix cube, keep myself fit💪, and mostly work with some random new technology👨‍💻.

 ## Tabs